SharePoint/sp-dev-docs/docs/spfx/toolchain/scaffolding-projects-using-yeoman-sharepoint-generator.md

 > [!WARNING]
 > *skip-feature-deployment* command line support was introduced with the SharePoint Framework v1.5.
 This option was previously a command line argument called *skipFeatureDeployment*.
+Also *component-type*, *component-description* and *component-name* have been renamed.

 Following is an example of a command that creates a solution called "hello-world" with:
 - A web part "HelloWorld"